ansible/awx/docs/receptor_mesh.md

 So the entry is the same as above, except that it has `worktype: local`.
 Project updates are submitted as this work type.
 If user-space jobs run on a hybrid node, they will also run as the "local" work type.

-After the initial receptor integration, but before the control plane and execution plane split, all job types ran as the "local" work type on the same node as the control node.

 Here is a listing of work types that you may encounter: